thomasclarke1969/documentation/ios/integration/typing-indicator.md

 Applications are notified of typing indicator events via `NSNotification` objects broadcast via the default `NSNotificationCenter`.
 Applications should register as an observer of the `LYRConversationDidReceiveTypingIndicatorNotification` notification to be notified when another user is typing.

 ```
-// Registers and object for typing indicator notifications.
+// Registers an object for typing indicator notifications.
 [[NSNotificationCenter defaultCenter] addObserver:self
                                          selector:@selector(didReceiveTypingIndicator:)
                                              name:LYRConversationDidReceiveTypingIndicatorNotification